An Integral Part of Our Evolving Healthcare System

 Arcadia University’s physical therapy students are regularly welcomed at West Oak Lane, an urban senior center day program, and The Foulkeways, a continuing care retirement community, where they work with seniors who want to stay fit.
 With faculty oversight and in coordination with the facilities’ fitness directors, this experiential learning augments their academic and clinical preparation for physical therapist practice.
 Because patient/client education is central to clinical practice, students also work in groups to design and present health and wellness educational programs to various support groups.

-All D.P.T. students are required to participate in two local experiential learning programs during their first year.
-In the second year of the curriculum, all students participate for six weeks in the Dan Aaron Stay Fit Program for individuals who have either Parkinson’s or multiple sclerosis.
-Students also rotate through the Mercy Clinic in West Philadelphia where physical therapy services are provided pro bono as part of a comprehensive treatment program to clients who have impairments, functional limitations or changes in function and health.
+All D.P.T. students are required to participate in two local experiential learning programs during their first or second year.
+Supervised by a clinician, all students participate for five or six weeks in the Dan Aaron Stay Fit Program, a community exercise program for individuals who have either Parkinson’s or multiple sclerosis.
+Students also rotate through the Arcadia University Pro Bono Physical Therapy Clinic, which is tentatively scheduled to open in the Fall of 2020.
+The clinic will provide a comprehensive treatment program to clients who have impairments, functional limitations, or changes in function and health.